Perseverance (rover): Twin rover

-The full-scale twin engineering model of Perseverance, the OPTIMISM rover is used at the JPL Mars Yard for testing procedures and solving problems (Note: Note the difference: the twin rover on Earth is powered by electric cables, while Perseverance on Mars is powered by a multi-mission radioisotope thermoelectric generator (MMRTG).)
+The full-scale twin engineering model of Perseverance, the OPTIMISM rover is used at the JPL Mars Yard for testing procedures and solving problems.
+(Note: The twin rover on Earth is powered by electric cables, while Perseverance on Mars is powered by a multi-mission radioisotope thermoelectric generator (MMRTG).)

 JPL built a copy of the Perseverance; a twin rover used for testing and problem solving, OPTIMISM (Operational Perseverance Twin for Integration of Mechanisms and Instruments Sent to Mars), a vehicle system test bed (VSTB).
 It is housed at the JPL Mars Yard and is used to test operational procedures and to aid in problem solving should any issues arise with Perseverance.

+In June 2026, it was reported that NASA is considering launching the spare rover to the Moon.
+The mission is called Polar Rover for Observation, Mapping and In-Situ Exploration, or PROMISE.

 Operational history

 Mars transit

 The Perseverance rover lifted off successfully on July 30, 2020, at 11:50:00 UTC aboard a United Launch Alliance Atlas V launch vehicle from Space Launch Complex 41, at Cape Canaveral Air Force Station (CCAFS) in Florida.

 The rover took 29 weeks to travel to Mars and made its landing in Jezero Crater on February 18, 2021, to begin its science phase.

-After May 17, 2022, the rover will move uphill and examine rocks on the surface for evidence of past life on Mars.
+After May 17, 2022, the rover moved uphill and examined rocks on the surface for evidence of past life on Mars.
 On its return downhill, it will collect sample rocks to be retrieved and examined by future expeditions.